 The FilterMinder is designed to monitor filters for proper operation and then clean these filters as needed to assure proper filter system performance.
-The FilterMinder does this by measuring either the time since the filters were last washed or inlet pressure to the filters (if equipped with the optional pressure sensor) and then automatically sequencing valves and relays as necessary to perform a complete backwash of single or multiple filter systems.
+The FilterMinder does this by measuring either the time since the filters were last washed or differential pressure across the filters and then automatically sequencing valves and relays as necessary to perform a complete backwash of single or multiple filter systems.
 Initiation and execution of this backwash sequence can be totally automatic, requiring no operator intervention.